thayton/thayton.github.io/_drafts/scraping-aspnet-pages-with-ajax-pagination.md

 At this point we've got enough information about how the site works to write our scraper.

+Here's the code we'll start out with.
+In this section, we'll add methods to implement the scraping logic we discussed in the first part of this post.

 {% highlight python %}
 #!/usr/bin/env python